Lockpickers-United/lpu-belt-explorer/src/resources/brown.md

 1. Demonstrate your ability to gut locks and get them back together again
 2. Demonstrated history of helping advancing and advanced pickers
-3. Have built a Challenge Lock and shared it with a fellow picker
+3. Have built a "Challenge Lock" and shared it with a fellow picker.
+Please visit the "Read More..." link below for more information.
 4. Have made at least one specialized tool
-5. SPP and gut two different locks ranked as brown (locks have to be from separate lines on the list) or similar
+5. SPP and gut two different locks ranked as Brown Belt (locks have to be from separate entries on the list) or similar